 Bolivar’s dream of creating a union of independent nations called Gran Colombia took him across borders as he spread the independence movement to other countries, from Colombia to Panama.
 Later Bolivar and Sucre, another liberator, defeated the Spanish troops at the Battle of Pichincha which would ultimately earn Ecuador its independence.

 His greatest successes were militaristic but not political.
 Bolivar’s dictatorial ideas caused many oligarchic governments of the territories to move away from the concept of creating a Gran Colombia and towards finding their own means to gain independence.
 And so, Bolivar’s dream of Gran Colombia never became a reality.

-Emiliano Zapata was one of the most important figures in the Mexican revolution who was the commander of a large army until his death in 1919.
+Emiliano Zapata was one of the most important figures of the Mexican revolution.
+He was the commander of a large revolutionary army until his death in 1919.

 During the revolutionary process, Zapata defended the peasants of southern Mexico from landowners who expelled them from the land.
 Zapata was declared an outlaw by the Mexican government when he recovered these lands by force for the peasants.